 We’ve tried to keep this policy as simple as possible, but if you are not familiar with terms like cookies, IP addresses, pixel tags and browsers, then read about these in our Definitions first.

-In short, the Company will NEVER share or rent your data to anyone without your consent.
+In short, the Company will NEVER share your data with anyone except the school or other Organisation of which you are a Member, or rent your data to anyone, without your consent.

 Information we collect